talvarezdev/SEO-Grader/Journal.md

 2/5/2016

 Designed and created all the tables today.
 IntelliJ's database view is even better than I thought.
-Originally I named a table "user" and decided I wanted to call it "users" instead.
-I already had a dao written (as a demo for class) with sql referring to "user".
+Originally I named a table "com.seograder.entity.user" and decided I wanted to call it "users" instead.
+I already had a dao written (as a demo for class) with sql referring to "com.seograder.entity.user".
 Changing the name of the table in the database few, prompted the change automatically in the dao.
 How cool is that?!
-It did not, however change user to users in the hibernate.cfg.xml, but I have to wonder if there isn't a plugin that might handle making the changes in the hibernate configs too.
+It did not, however change com.seograder.entity.user to users in the hibernate.cfg.xml, but I have to wonder if there isn't a plugin that might handle making the changes in the hibernate configs too.
 If not, it could be a useful addition.
   Ooh, writing plugins for IDEs - possible independent research topic.